 Jennifer’s work intersects with the firm’s real estate group for linear project development and also contaminated sites due diligence and remediation.
 Jennifer has assisted in regulatory matters such as public utility rate-setting, tariffs, and access to transmission and storage.

-Prior to her career in law, Jennifer worked as an electrical engineering consultant before co-founding a software company.
-She ran the engineering department there for eight years, successfully managed the group through two acquisitions, and gained substantial experience in project management.
+Prior to her career in law, Jennifer worked as an electrical engineer before co-founding a software company.
+She led the engineering department there for eight years, successfully managed the group through two acquisitions, and gained substantial experience in project management.

 Jennifer brings this project management experience to Lawson Lundell where she is responsible for legal project management on a major regulatory file.

 - Keats Camps Board of Management (2007-2013; 2014-present); Vice Chair (2016), Secretary (2010-2013, 2017), Chair (2008)

 - Okanagan Partnership’s Engineering Advisory Board to the University of British Columbia’s Dean of Applied Science and Intellectual Property Task Force; Member (2005)

 - UBC University Industry Liaison Office’s (UILO) Task Group on Sponsored Research Agreements; Member (2005)